sakulik2/musicwave/README.md

 # musicwave

-A C++ music player built with FFmpeg and SDL2 that supports various audio formats including MP3, FLAC, WAV, OGG, and more.
+A simple C++ music player built with FFmpeg and SDL2 that supports various audio formats including MP3, FLAC, WAV, OGG, and more.
+Created with Claude Sonnet 4.5 by Anthropic.

 ## Features